Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA

 }

 This configuration sets strict error gating for deterministic criteria like focus order and color contrast.
 It downgrades heuristic-heavy audits like target-size to warn, preventing pipeline paralysis on edge cases.
+Note that the audit key focus-order used in some documentation is actually focus-order-semantics in Lighthouse’s audit catalog—use npx lhci collect locally and inspect the JSON report to confirm exact audit IDs in your Lighthouse version.
 To prevent threshold drift across sprints, align your persistent baseline storage with Lighthouse CI Baseline Configuration.

 Validation & False-Positive Resolution